Ahmed5920/exclusive-ecommerce/README.md

 * **Tailwind CSS** – Styling and responsive design
 * **React Icons** – Icon library

+## Note

+This project is currently optimized for desktop.
+Some pages may not display correctly on mobile devices.
+Mobile responsiveness will be improved in future updates.

 ## Installation

 1. Clone the repository: